 Does This Mean You Have To Just ‘Play It Cool?’

-No way!
-I’m not saying to never pursuit anyone or anything.
-Go for what you want girl!
+But go for what you want girl!
 This isn’t about game playing and there’s nothing wrong with putting yourself out there and showing a bit of interest.
-But, if you’re not getting it back and it’s starting to feel very much one-sided, let it go.
-There’s a difference you see, you’ve got to get the right balance.

-Because let’s be fair, if you have to chase, it’s not going to work.
+Because let’s be fair, if you have to chase (and are the only one chasing!), it’s not going to work.
 You deserve a lot better than this, and you’ll get it.
 But if you invest all this time in the wrong person, it’s going to stop you from finding the right one.

-So stop chasing men if they’re no good for you, know your worth and enjoy the moment of just being YOU!

-Like attracts like my friends, and there is someone equally as awesome, just around the corner for you, I’m sure of it!
-Stay positive.
+So stop chasing the wrong men!
+Know your worth.
+Like attracts like my friends.
+And trust that there is someone equally as awesome, just around the corner for you, waiting to find you too.